Mailgun Connector ¶

 - Select

-. - Insert the desired name and description and click
+Blank Flow. - Insert the desired name and description and click

-. - Once inside the flow sandbox add the Mailgun connector and select the
+Create. - Once inside the flow sandbox add the Mailgun connector and select the

-capability. - This Mailgun capability has eight capability level properties that can be filled out 1 of 2 ways:
+Send Messagecapability. - This Mailgun capability has eight capability level properties that can be filled out 1 of 2 ways:

 - Manually inserting the desired values into the respective text fields.